Learning nuclear cross sections across the chart of nuclides with graph neural networks: Methodology

 \subsubsection{Variational Autoencoder}

 One of the most commonly used approaches for representation learning is an autoencoder (AE) architecture.
 An AE is a neural network designed to encode input data into a lower-dimensional space (i.e., bottleneck) and then decode it back to the original data space.
-As illustrated in Fig.~\ref{fig:vae_inr}(a), the autoencoding objective is centered around minimizing the discrepancy between the original input and the reconstructed output.
+The autoencoding objective is centered around minimizing the discrepancy between the original input and the reconstructed output.
 For variational autoencoders (VAEs)~\cite{doersch2016tutorial}, the standard autoencoding objective is augmented by the inclusion of variational inference \cite{jordan1999introduction}, where the encoding process maps input data not to a fixed point but to a probability distribution in the latent space.
-This dual training objective involves both minimizing the reconstruction error and aligning the latent space distribution with a specified form, i.e., a standard Gaussian distribution (with parameter \( \sigma \) and \( \mu \)).
-Specifically, the VAE training loss can be defined by two key terms, the reconstruction loss and the Kullback-Leibler (KL) divergence,
+This dual training objective involves both minimizing the reconstruction error and aligning the latent space distribution with a specified form, i.e., a standard Gaussian distribution (with parameters $\mu$ and $\sigma$), as illustrated in Fig.~\ref{fig:vae_inr}(a).
+Specifically, the VAE training loss can be defined by two key terms: the reconstruction loss and the Kullback-Leibler (KL) divergence,

 The first term encourages the VAE to accurately reconstruct the original input data.
 It measures the negative log-likelihood of the decoder distribution ($p_\theta(x|z)$) generating data that resembles the input ($x$) given a sampled latent code ($z$) from the encoder distribution ($q_\phi(z|x)$).
 The second term acts as a regularizer, forcing the learned latent distribution ($q_\phi(z|x)$) to be similar to a prior distribution ($p(z)$), i.e., a standard normal Gaussian.
 The hyperparameter $\lambda$ controls the balance between reconstruction accuracy and the regularity of the latent space.
-Following the original VAE formulation, we set $\lambda$ to $1$.
+In this work, we set $\lambda$ to $0.1$.

 The integration of variational inference ensures a continuous representation space and makes the network generative: we can generate diverse and realistic new data simply by sampling from the learned latent space distribution and applying the decoder.
 Overall, VAEs provide a powerful framework for unsupervised representation learning, while at the same time facilitating high-quality reconstruction and generation.